-lowerBound : Integer[1] Lower bound for the number of instances of the work product associated to one instance of the alpha. upperBound : Integer [1] Upper bound for the number of instances of the work product associated to one instance of the alpha.
-Associations alpha : Alpha [1] The alpha bound by this manifest. workProduct : WorkProduct [1] The work product bound by this manifest
+Lower bound for the number of instances of the work product associated to one instance of the alpha.
+Upper bound for the number of instances of the work product associated to one instance of the alpha.
+The alpha bound by this manifest.
+The work product bound by this manifest.